nextfoam/baram-pages/index.markdown

 Source code of BARAM is published on [GitHub](https://github.com/nextfoam/baram), and BARAM supports following platforms.

     * Ubuntu 20.04 or later
-    * CentOS 8.2 or later
+    * CentOS 8.2 or later ( Rocky Linux, AlmaLinux, ... )
     * OpenSUSE Leap 15.4
     * Linux Mint 21 "Vanessa"
     * Windows 10 or later